-In accordance with article 34 of the statutes, the annual accounts and the financial situation of TRIP asbl are audited and monitored by an approved auditor listed by the NBB.
-The mandate of this auditor is for a period of three years.
+In accordance with Article 34 of the articles of association, the annual accounts and financial situation of TRIP asbl are audited and supervised by a certified auditor listed by the NBB.
+The auditor's term of office is three years.
 It is renewable.